lkwdwrd/generator-vvv/README.md

 Follow the prompts.
 When complete, you'll have a complete WordPress installation.
 The vvv.json file can be shared with other developers for use with `yo:bootstrap`

-## Rationale

-Working in a WordPress agency has some amazing benefits: the close and constant communication, learning, code review and so forth.
-It also allows projects to get the benefit of many different, more specialized developers.
-Perhaps we have someone "hop in" on a project to write some complex JS.
-Or someone who is an expert with caching can come in and make some tweaks.

-This is great until you realize that it can take _hours_ for a developer to collect all the resources necessary to create a development environment: Theme repositories, plugins, databases, and configuration details.

-Instead of having to communicate these details and let the developer churn through them, we thought it would be awesome to represent each project using a single json file.
-A lightweight json file can be easily passed around.
-Development environment ramp-up is reduced to two steps:

-1. Put vvv.json into a folder
-2. `cd` into that folder and run `yo vvv:bootstrap`

-After step two, the site is running on VVV, including host file mapping, databases, all of it.
-Hours of developer on-boarding is reduced to minutes.
-Developers will be able to hop in and out of projects faster than ever.
-Collaboration becomes effortless.

 ## Getting Started